mariobox/mariosanchez.org-metalsmith/src/code/react-car.md

 [Source Files](https://github.com/mariobox/react-car-app) | [Live Demo](http://mariobox.github.io/react-car-app-demo)<hr class="art"/>

 At its initial state, the app displays four cards for four different cars.
-If you click on the "Load More" button, it will display four more cards.
+If you click on the &#8220;Load More" button, it will display four more cards.
 There is also a brief form where users can add new cars to the gallery.

 The main topics and techniques that I learned or practiced through this project are: